 Upon questioning the students about their chosen narratives about a patient’s disease process, a standard answer is that they do not want to hurt their feelings.
 They do not want to make the patient feel embarrassed or inadequate about themselves.
 They choose to minimize the condition to boost the patient’s confidence in these cases.

 Thinking further about this reasoning, I started some deep introspection around my reasons for being a minimizer.
-Early in my career, it seemed that I somewhat aligned with my students in that I wanted my patient to feel good when they left the appointment.
+Early in my career, it seemed that I somewhat aligned with my students in that I wanted my patients to feel good when they left the appointment.
 Those early behaviors stuck, and I had to work to change my dialogue once I realized the repercussions of my words.
 In hindsight, I can see that this was a disservice to my patient and my profession.

 As health care professionals, it is time we start owning confident and courageous language when speaking to patients and team members.